 Foreign individuals have no access to commercial real estate except for strata-titled office units that you can find in a limited number in Bangkok.

-Only one new strata-title office building was finished in Thailand since 2008, called “The Trendy”.
+Only one new strata-title office building has been finished in Thailand since 2008, called “The Trendy”.

 So investments in this unit type are rarely heard of and we will therefore not focus on these units in this article.